docker/docs/datacenter/ucp/2.1/guides/admin/manage-users/create-and-manage-users.md

 ![](../../images/create-users-2.png){: .with-border}

-Check the 'Is a UCP admin' option, if you want to grant permissions for the user to change cluster configurations.
+Check the `Is a UCP admin` option, if you want to grant permissions for the user to change cluster configurations.
 Also, assign the user with a default permission level.